RitvikGoyal1/Portfolio/README.md

 # React + TypeScript + Vite
+# Portfolio Website

+Welcome to my portfolio website! 🚀

+## Current Status
+The main structure of the website is almost complete! 🎉 I'm now working on:
+- Adding more information about my **experiences**, **projects**, and other details.
+- Fixing minor issues with **dark mode**.

+Deploying the site to GitHub Pages took some effort, but I finally got it working! 😭

+## Features
+- **Dark Mode Support** (in progress)
+- **Modern Design**
+- Responsive layout for mobile and desktop users

+## Next Steps
+1. Populate the website with content (experiences, projects, etc.).
+2. Fine-tune dark mode for a seamless experience.
+3. Add any finishing touches for polish.

+## Deployment
+This project is hosted on **GitHub Pages**.
+You can check it out [here](INSERT-YOUR-LINK).

+---

+Feedback and suggestions are always welcome! 😊

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.